vocksel/matter-replication/example/README.md

 # MatterReplication Example

-Minimal example using MatterReplication that will:
+Minimal example using MatterReplication that will will a ball every 5 seconds.
+This showcases:

-1. Assign a Model component to each Player
+1. Server ownership of entities
-2. Spawn a ball every 5 seconds
+2. Existing clients receive updates

 For both of these cases all entities and components are replicated to clients.